 We expect to continue to derive a significant portion of our revenues from existing clients.
 As a result, retaining our existing clients is critical to our future operating results.
 We offer monthly, annual and multiple-year contracts to our clients, with 30 days' notice generally required for changes in the number of agent seats or termination of their contracts.
-In addition, the subscriptions and related usage by our existing clients may decrease if:
+Subscriptions and related usage by our existing clients may decrease if:

-- the volume of minutes for inbound and outbound interactions between our clients and their customers decreases, - · clients are not satisfied with our services, prices or the functionality of our solution, - the stability, performance and security of our hosting infrastructure and hosting services are not satisfactory, - · our clients' business declines due to industry cycles, seasonality, business difficulties or other reasons, - · competition increases from other contact center providers, - · alternative technologies, products or features emerge that we do not provide, - · our clients or potential clients experience financial difficulties, or

-• the U.S. or global economy declines.
+- clients are not satisfied with our services, prices or the functionality of our solution; - · the stability, performance or security of our hosting infrastructure and hosting services are not satisfactory; - our clients' business declines due to industry cycles, seasonality, business difficulties or other reasons; - competition increases from other contact center providers; - the attach rate of voice traffic purchased through us decreases; - · alternative technologies, products or features emerge that we do not provide; - our clients or potential clients experience financial difficulties; or - the U.S. or global economy declines.

-If our existing clients' subscriptions and related usage decrease or are terminated, we will need to spend more money to acquire new clients to maintain our existing level of revenues, if at all.
+If our existing clients' subscriptions and related usage decrease or are terminated, we will need to spend more money to acquire new clients to maintain our existing level of revenues.
 We incur significant costs and expenses, including sales and marketing expenses, to acquire new clients, and those costs and expenses are an important factor in determining our net profitability.
-There can be no assurance that the market for our solution will continue to grow or that we will not lose market share to current or future competitors.
+There can be no assurance that our efforts to acquire new clients will be successful.